 Julia Farino is a British actress and singer who now lives in Los Angeles following 20 years of performing in the UK in television, film, West End theatre and on UK tours.
 She has worked with stars as diverse as Sir John Gielgud and Sir Elton John, Robbie Williams, Michael Madsen, Julia Louis-Dreyfus and Brian Cox OBE, to name but a few.
 As a vocalist, from rock and pop vocals to resident jazz singer at The Dorchester Hotel, London, Julia has covered it all, even reaching No 2 in Tower Records in Japan singing, Ooh Gary Gary, a song about the England striker, Gary Lineker, on an album of football songs!

 Julia’s film credits include Oscar Wilde’s, Lady Windermere’s Fan, The Wrong Neighbor, Court of Appeals, My Little Girl Is Gone, Icarus (for which she won Best Actress at the River Bend Film Festival), Kiss Kiss, Solver, Clocking The T, Synapse, If Tomorrow, Locked Out, We Detected That Your Footage May Be Shaky and Jeanine.
 And for all those sci fi and comic con fans, Julia appears in the video, I was a Doctor Who Monster!
 (Reeltime Pictures) with Sylvester McCoy who played the seventh Doctor in the BBC franchise.

-Julia’s theatre work includes playing leading roles in Calendar Girls, Laughter In The Rain, The Cherry Orchard, the world premiere of, Alfie – The Musical and the title roles in The Little Prince and Cinderella.
+Julia’s theatre work includes playing leading roles in Les Misérables (West End, London), Calendar Girls, Laughter In The Rain, The Cherry Orchard, the world premiere of, Alfie – The Musical and the title roles in The Little Prince and Cinderella.
 Julia has toured the UK and Ireland playing Barbara Orbison and k. d. lang in The Roy Orbison Story – Only the Lonely, and as Brenda in the musical comedy, Somebody Loves You, by Charles Way.
-Other work includes, Les Misérables (West End, London), The Pirates of Penzance, The Music Man and Mother Goose with Frankie Howerd, Maureen Lipman and Donald Sinden (Theatre Royal, West End, London).
-Julia produced and performed the one-woman play Man to Man and she performed at both the 10th and 25th anniversary concerts of Les Misérables at the Royal Albert Hall and The 02 Arena in London.
+Other work includes, The Pirates of Penzance, The Music Man and Mother Goose with Frankie Howerd, Maureen Lipman and Donald Sinden (Theatre Royal, West End, London).
+And Julia performed at both the 10th and 25th anniversary concerts of Les Misérables at the Royal Albert Hall and The 02 Arena in London.